HangfireIO/Hangfire.io/_drafts/article.md

 Out of memory, thread abort, ...

-**What happens when I call BackgroundJobServer.Dispose?**
+### Graceful Shutdown

-I.e. graceful shutdown
+> What happens when I call BackgroundJobServer.Dispose?

 In our example, this method is called when you press <kbd>Enter</kbd>.
 In web applications it is called automatically on application shutdown, but **only if you are using** `IAppBuilder.UseHangfireServer` or `HangfireBootstrapper` class from the [documentation](http://docs.hangfire.io/en/latest/deployment-to-production/making-aspnet-app-always-running.html) (it implements the `IRegisteredObject` interface to listen the shutdown event).
 If you don't call the `Dispose method`, the ungraceful shutdown scenario happens.